martinpllu/agent-dev-example/README.md

 # Team Task Tracker

-A demo application built with the agent-stack patterns, featuring:
+A demo application for experimenting with AI agent development wokflows.

 - **Kanban board** with backlog, in-progress, and done columns
 - **Authentication** with OpenAuth